Charles Bombardier: Education

 Bombardier first completed a technical degree at the CEGEP of Lévis-Lauzon in 1994.
 He then attended the École de technologie supérieure in Montreal, Quebec, where he received a bachelor's degree in mechanical engineering in 1998.
-In 2011 he completed a certificate in board governance from Laval University.
+In 2011, he completed a certificate in board governance from Laval University.
 Bombardier went on to complete a master's degree in applied science, writing his thesis on the subject of crowdfunding and innovation management.
-In 2016, he began his research and doctoral studies in engineering at the Université de Sherbrooke.
+In 2017, he began his research and doctoral studies in engineering at the Université de Sherbrooke and completed it by the year 2024.

 Career

 Bombardier began his career with Bombardier Recreational Products, where he managed various engineering teams, including the Bombardier Traxter XL ATV, the Elite Snowmobile by Ski-Doo and the Spyder roadster motorcycle by Can-Am.
 In 2008, Bombardier left the family business to create electric vehicle prototypes.

-In 2013 focused his research on the product ideation process.
+In 2013, Bombardier focused his research on the product ideation process.
 He began converting his ideas into design concepts related to the future of mobility.
 The Globe and Mail hired him soon after to start writing a weekly column.

 He continues to invest with his family in Canadian startups and incubators.
 In 2016, he was named to the board of the Order of Engineers of Québec.
+Since May 2019, Charles Bombardier has served on the Board of Bombardier.
+Charles joined the Board of BRP in May 2020.